 Step 9: Secure the remaining external hardware to complete the installation.

 Step 1: Temporarily hold one outside shutter in place beside the window to confirm there are no obstacles that need to be removed prior to installation.
 Establish also that screws placed in the four corners of the exterior panel will connect with a solid surface.
 The bottom rail is larger than the top and the louvers will angle up and away from the building.

-Step 2: Place the composite or wood shutter horizontally on sawhorses to drill four 1/8 inch holes in the four corners.
+Step 2: Place the wood shutter horizontally on sawhorses to drill four 1/8 inch holes in the four corners.
 Center the holes on the side stiles, aligned with the top of the bottom rail and bottom of the top rail.
 Countersink the holes on the face of the shutter if the holes will be filled before painting.

 Step 3: Return the shutter to the side of the window.
 Insert an exterior grade screw, or bolt, in the top hole on the window side.
 The selected fastener should be corrosion resistant to ensure the longest possible life to permanently secure the panels in a fixed open position.
 Nails are not recommended because they can become loose over time, and there is a risk of damaging the face of the house shutter when pounding with a hammer.
 Hot dipped galvanized steel bolts are a very substantial option, but are often more bulky than necessary to install exterior shutters.
 The bolt head will likely sit proud of the face resulting in an unsightly appearance.
 High-quality exterior grade stainless steel or deck screws with a lifetime polymer coating for wood siding are recommended.
 Some screw heads are designed to self counter sink.
 Brick surfaces require specialty anchors and masonry screws.
 Do not tighten the screw past the panel face.